Mechanising G\"odel-L\"ob provability logic in HOL Light

 Therefore, the formal proof for Theorem \ref{completezza} we discuss in the first part of the present work could be used, in principle, to develop a decision algorithm for $\mathbb{GL}$.
-That, in turn, would be a useful tool for automating in HOL Light the proof of theorems of GL.
+That would be a valuable tool for automating in HOL Light the proof of theorems of GL.

-As a matter of fact, developing proofs in axiomatic calculi is never an easy task.
-In our formalisation we had to develop several proof in the axiomatic calculus for $\mathbb{GL}$, and only in few cases it has been possible to let the proof search to the automation mechanism of HOL Light.
+Proof search in axiomatic calculi is a challenging task.
+In our formalisation, we had to develop several proofs in the axiomatic calculus for $\mathbb{GL}$, and only in a few cases, it has been possible to leave the proof search to the automation mechanism of HOL Light.

 By having a formal proof of the finite model property, one could hope to solve the goal of checking whether a formula is a theorem of GL by shifting from the syntactic problem of finding a proof of that formula in the axiomatic calculus to the semantic problem of checking the validity of that formula in any finite model by applying automated first-order reasoning as implemented in the proof assistant.